In this post, we will see the steps to restart Windows 10 computer manually and automatically. Let us begin.

-Restart Windows 10 PC Manually
+Restart Windows 10 PC

-Press Alt + F4 (make sure you are on the Desktop) and you can see “Shut Down Windows” popup.
+Press Alt + F4 (make sure you are on the desktop) and you can see “Shut Down Windows” pop-up.

-Click on the “OK” button to restart your computer.
+In that pop-up, select the “Restart” option.
+Click on the Ok button to restart your computer.

+Press Alt, Ctrl, and Delete keys at the same time, and then you can see the Windows Security screen.
 There you can see the “Power” icon at the bottom right of the screen.
 Click on it.

-You can see a popup which states that the action is initiated, and your computer will get restarted in the next few seconds.
+You can see a pop-up which states that the action is initiated.
+And your computer will get restarted in the next few seconds.

 You can use the above command in the below programs too:

-You can see the “Power” menu in the “Start” menu, “Windows Security” screen, and “Sign in” screen.
+You can see the same menu in the Start menu, Windows Security screen, and Sign-in screen.

-Restart Windows 10 PC Automatically
+Auto Restart Windows 10 PC

-shutdown -r -t 240
+Launch Run Command Box.
+Type: shutdown -r -t 240

 The above command will restart your computer automatically in 4 minutes (in the command, the 240 meant seconds, which is 4 minutes) from the time it is executed.
 Replace the 240 with the time duration you want.

-Find and click “Create Basic Task” from the right side of the screen.
+- Click “Create Basic Task” from the right side of the screen.

-- In the “Create Basic Task Wizard” popup, enter the name and description (which is optional) for the task.
+- In the “Create Basic Task Wizard” pop-up, enter the name and description (which is optional) for the task.
 Hit “Next.”

-As the popup states, your PC will get restarted in less than a minute.
+As the pop-up states, your PC will get restarted in less than a minute.